 According to the U.S. Department of Transportation, “airlines may require documentation that is not older than one year from the date of your scheduled initial flight.”

 This means that airlines require your ESA letter to be written within one year of your travel date.
-For example, if you are traveling on May 1st, 2019, your letter must have been written May 1st, 2018 or after.
+For example, if you are traveling on May 1st, 2019, your letter must have been written on May 1st, 2018, or after.
 If your ESA letter was written on April 30th, 2018 or before, you would have to get a new ESA letter for your flight.